Hydrogen-bond catalysis

 Hydrogen-bond catalysis is a type of organocatalysis that relies on use of hydrogen bonding interactions to accelerate and control organic reactions.
 In biological systems, hydrogen bonding plays a key role in many enzymatic reactions, both in orienting the substrate molecules and lowering barriers to reaction.
-However, chemists have only recently attempted to harness the power of using hydrogen bonds to perform catalysis, and the field is relatively undeveloped compared to research in Lewis acid catalysis.
+The field is relatively undeveloped compared to research in Lewis acid catalysis.

-Catalytic amounts of hydrogen-bond donors can promote reactions through a variety of different mechanisms.
-During the course of a reaction, hydrogen bonding can be used to stabilize anionic intermediates and transition states.
-Alternatively, some catalysts can bind small anions, enabling the formation of reactive electrophilic cations.
+Hydrogen-bond donors can catalyze reactions through a variety of mechanisms.
+Hydrogen bonding can stabilize anionic intermediates.
+They sequester anions, enabling the formation of reactive electrophilic cations.
 More acidic donors can act as general or specific acids, which activate electrophiles by protonation.
 A powerful approach is the simultaneous activation of both partners in a reaction, e.g. nucleophile and electrophile, termed "bifunctional catalysis".
 In all cases, the close association of the catalyst molecule to substrate also makes hydrogen-bond catalysis a powerful method of inducing enantioselectivity.

 Hydrogen-bonding catalysts are often simple to make, relatively robust, and can be synthesized in high enantiomeric purity.
-New reactions catalyzed by hydrogen-bond donors are being discovered at an increasing pace, including asymmetric variants of common organic reactions useful for synthesis, such as aldol additions, Diels-Alder cycloadditions and Mannich reactions.
+New reactions catalyzed by hydrogen-bond donors are being discovered at an increasing pace, including asymmetric variants of common organic reactions, such as aldol additions, Diels-Alder cycloadditions and Mannich reactions.

-However, there are several challenges that must be overcome before hydrogen-bond catalysis can achieve its full potential in terms of synthetic utility.
-Current known reactions are very substrate specific and generally exhibit low rate acceleration and turnover, thus requiring high catalyst loading.
-Catalysts are often discovered and optimized by trial and error, and chemists have a poor understanding of the relationship between catalyst structure and reactivity.
-Additionally, the field suffers from a lack of general mechanistic understanding, which has been greatly outpaced by the discovery of new reactions.
-With more detailed studies of structure and mechanism in the future, hydrogen-bond catalysis has great potential for enabling new, efficient, selective reactions and promising applications in asymmetric synthesis.